mikecroucher/Windows_Scientific_Computing/Powershell.md

 You will need parts of your command from the previous exercise.

-Edit protein_filter.sh so that it takes the atom value from the command-line e.g.
+Edit protein_filter.ps1 so that it takes the atom value from the command-line e.g.

     $ ./protein_filter.sh H
     $ ./protein_filter.sh C